kellabyte/Elasticity/readme.md

 * Elasticity will be designed with Event Sourcing at the base so every service built gets Event Sourcing for free.
 The current plan is to implement DDD/CQRS.
 * Replaying of events from the event data store.
 * Schedulers, Supervisors and Agents will use Cassandra for auto-discovery making the Scheduler capable of dynamically detecting Agents.
-* Schedulers, Supervisors and Agents will Cassandra for no single point of failure and to distribute the event store.
+* Schedulers, Supervisors and Agents will use Cassandra for no single point of failure and to distribute the event store.